Find a Lender-Approved Local Conveyancer in Shotton

 Residential Landlord and Tenant Conveyancing solicitors in Shotton

-The list below is a non-comprehensive list of solicitors in Shotton practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on service charge disputes and the right to manage
+The firms listed below are a non-comprehensive list of solicitors in Shotton practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on service charge disputes and the right to manage

 • E A Harris & Co Limited, Transport House, 52-54 Chester Road East, Shotton, Deeside, Conwy, CH5 1QA